sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

         -e 'ansible_python_interpreter=/usr/bin/python'
     ```

 1. New manifests will be generated.

+**Note:** The path to the directory in which the manifests are added includes a timestamp as part of its name, such as builds/multiple-2019-04-10-15-27-56/manifests/.

 ## (Optional) Converting an Environment from CAS SMP to CAS MPP